Communication, Film Studies in Tokyo, Japan

 - Student Conduct Release Form (Click to download)

-All required documents must be uploaded with your online application.
+All required documents must be uploaded with your online application via the secure server.

 After review of your application, an interview with the program co-directors Professor Garard or Professor Stinson will be scheduled.
 Interviews may be held via Zoom.